LumoSQL/lumosql/doc/lumosql-meetbot.md

 If you enter the #lumosql chat room on the [libera chat network](https://libera.chat Libera), you will see there is a logged-in user called "lumosql-meetbot".
-This is a bot, and while you can have a limited conversation with it, its main purpose is to hang around waiting until someone says "#startmeeting".
+This is a bot, and its purpose is to hang around waiting until someone says "#startmeeting" in the chat.
+From then on, it listens for more instructions preceded with "#".

 You can read all the details in the help page above, but in brief the commands we mostly need are: